-Kenya will soon become the second country in Africa, after South Africa to boast of having the longest railway tunnel.
+Kenya has become the second country in Africa, after South Africa to boast of having the longest railway tunnel.
 The tunnel is estimated to be 7.14km stretching second to the Hex River Tunnels in South Africa which stands at 13.6km.
-Construction is underway and the first section is almost complete at Ngong town, South West of Nairobi

 This is the first of the three sections of the 7.14 km SGR tunnel expected after the completion of the second phase of the standard gauge railway running from Nairobi to Naivasha covering a total distance of 120 km.